Offensive-Panda/Persistence_AND_Anti_Sandbox/README.md

-## Just for educational purpose..............
-I am not responsible for misuse
+## Just for educational purposes..............
+I am not responsible for misuse.
+## Offensive Panda
+## Cyber Security Engineer